Appin

 The leading industries are forestry and tourism, with lead mining and slate quarrying being of former importance, but the Glensanda superquarry, in Morvern on the opposite bank of Loch Linnhe also provides local employment.
 Ballachulish, Duror, Portnacroish, Appin Village and Port Appin are the principal villages.

-Appin was the country of a distinct local branch of Clan Stewart.

 The A828 road runs along the coast of Appin.
 A passenger-only ferry to the island of Lismore runs from Port Appin.
 The district formerly had a railway, but the Caledonian Railway company's branch line from Connel to Ballachulish was closed in 1966.

-Appin is where the Appin Murder took place in 1752.
+Appin was the country of a distinct local branch of Clan Stewart.
+It is where the Appin Murder took place in 1752.

+Coastal rowing

+In 2015, a group of local people came together to form Appin Community Skiff, subsequently leasing the Port Appin boathouse where they built a St. Ayles skiff from a kit.
+The boat was launched in February 2022.
+The community now has a thriving coastal rowing club which has acquired a second boat.